 Notes on the Text

 (by Mary Hamer, drawing on various sources, in particular

 A Handbook to the Poetry of Rudyard Kipling by Ralph Durand 1914)

 [Title] At the time when Kipling himself worked on a newspaper and right up to the age of digitised archives, any journalist wishing to check information about some past event was obliged to hunt through hard copy dusty files of old newspapers.
 In the process items once considered of great importance but now forgotten might catch the eye.

-[line 14] Brownings Robert Browning (1812-1889) one of the most famous of nineteenth century poets.
-As a poet Kipling was sometimes compared to Browning, with his powerful dramatic monologues.
+[line 14] Brownings: Robert Browning (1812-1889) was one of the most famous of nineteenth-century poets.
+As a poet, Kipling was sometimes compared to Browning, with his powerful dramatic monologues.
 He had read Browning since his ‘teens, and compared himself not with the poet but with one of Browning’s characters, Fra Lippo Lippi, an extraordinarily prolific artist who lacked all respect for authority.

-[line 37] triple-headed recorded in a column prefaced by three headlines.
-At the same time, the phrase evokes monsters of myth, such as Cerberus, the three-headed dog which in Greek mythology was the guardian of Hades, the world of the dead.
+[line 37] triple-headed: recorded in a column prefaced by three headlines.
+At the same time, the phrase evokes monsters of myth, such as Cerberus, the three-headed dog that in Greek mythology was the guardian of Hades, the world of the dead.